fdeblasio/pokeemerald-expansion/notes.md

     - Change Kirlia and Dusclops to fit the type of move used?

 ## FireRed:
+- Decap:
+    - Trainer Tower
+- Slow summary screen (might only be starter?)
+- Counter and Rock Slide (and maybe more) are tutors in FRLG but are now TMs due to Emerald
 - Options and Save Menu still green text
 - Bag background also green
 - Intro seems like it uses second frame of species